-As outlined earlier, improved coordination is likely to yield significant improvements in port hinterland connections in the short-term and with little by way of resource requirements through a focus on 'soft' measures that relate to better policy implementation, use of regulations and improved cooperation between actors in what is often a fragmented system.
+As outlined earlier, improved coordination is likely to yield significant improvements in port hinterland connections in the short term and with little by way of resource requirements through a focus on 'soft' measures that relate to better policy implementation, use of regulations and improved cooperation between actors in what is often a fragmented system.
 Of course, there will be cases where significant capital is required to provide now or enhanced infrastructure, and more time is needed for development and implementation, dependent on the nature of the problem.
-It should not be assumed, however, that big infrastructure projects are the most appropriate solutions in all circumstances and, where they are, they should be developed in a coordinated manner to ensure that national boundaries or modal barriers limit the extent to which improvements can be made.
+It should not be assumed, however, that big infrastructure projects are the most appropriate solutions in all circumstances and, where they are, they should be developed in a coordinated manner to ensure that national boundaries or modal barriers do not unduly limit the extent to which improvements can be made.

 Overall, within the existing structures, the EU has a significant role to play and should be encouraged to focus on the strategic transport network through its TEN-T programme.
 Many internal cross-border EU projects seem to be gaining momentum, but progress on developing the axes to neighbouring countries (including EU candidate countries) has been slower and the future direction lacks clarity, particularly at a time when budgetary constraints may be more significant as a result of the global economic downturn.
-As such, it is important that a structured and rigorous approach, using Transport Infrastructure Needs Assessment (TINA) studies, is adopted to prioritise investment in transport corridors; given the disparity in transport infrastructure quality, this is likely to favour the development of infrastructure links between the EU and neighbouring countries to the east.
+As such, it is important that a structured and rigorous approach, using Transport Infrastructure Needs Assessment (TINA) studies or Master Plans, is adopted to determine investment priorities in transport corridors; given the disparity in transport infrastructure quality, this is likely to favour the development of infrastructure links between the EU and the non-EU countries to the east.
+The recent TINA studies were conducted to align entire candidate countries' transport networks with the TEN-T initiative.
+For example, in the TINA-Turkey study special emphasis was placed on the development of north-south and east-west intermodal corridors (European Commission/Ministry of Transport Turkey, 2007).
+In this context, the links to Mediterranean and Aegean maritime corridors with their wider railway connections to wider hinterland areas were developed by taking account of the projected increases in maritime traffic.